• Skip to primary navigation

 • Old saucer – This is if you want to make a repurposed broken China mosaic background.

-• Small picture frame and spray paint in the color of your choice.
+• Small picture frame and spray paint in the colour of your choice.

 old picture frame

-• Grout if making a mosaic background – You can buy small bags of this in different colors just for crafting.
+• Grout if making a mosaic background – You can buy small bags of this in different colours just for crafting.

 • Gorilla Super Glue Precise Gel

-• Rotary craft tool such as the Ryobi One rotary.
+• Rotary craft tools such as tin coloure rotary.

 • Diamond cutting blades for the rotary tool.